My Main Page with Links to My Other

 gardener trivial.
 The gardener thinks the dog show trivial.
 We have our sacred

 trivia and those other people with their trivia?
-They must be nutty.
+They must be wrong.

 bleak, but it is not so bleak.
 Flipping through TV channels is bleak.
 Those